hack-different/apple-knowledge/wip/Factory_Threat_Model.md

-From data gathered by looking at disk images in the wild, it appears that there are not just "customer" variants of the Restore and Upgrade disk images typically used in DFU based recovery, but also factory variants.
+From data gathered by looking at disk images in the wild, it appears that there are not just "customer" variants of the Restore and Upgrade disk images typically used in DFU based recovery, but also factory versions used in initial imaging and refurbishment.
 The factory variants, unlike customer, do not use a strict, internal state machine to perform this process.
 This is logical as factory needs to do additional privileged operations such as:

 * Component Testing / Quality Control (burn-in)
 * Calibration